 You could say that I’ve been working on this article for years.
 After all, I’ve been a family traveller for decades, either as a child or as a parent.
-I know why family travel matters for your family and mine.
-With the benefit of 20+ years of family travel under my belt, I feel pretty secure in putting pen to paper – or 1s and 0s on the screen – to share two decades worth of tried, tested and true family travel experiences.
-Whether you’re just starting out on planning family travel, or have dozens of family vacations under your belt, I hope you’ll learn why family travel is a great idea, and benefit from these tips on how to successfully plan family travel trips.
+I know why family travel is important for your family and mine.
+With the benefit of 20+ years of family travel under my belt, I feel pretty secure in putting pen to paper – or 1s and 0s on the screen – to share two decades worth of tried, tested and true family travel tips.
+Whether you’re just starting out on planning family travel, or have dozens of family vacations under your belt, I hope you’ll learn why family travel matters, and benefit from these tips on how to successfully plan family travel trips.

 - 1 27 Reasons Why Family Travel Matters for Your Family